Quickstart¶

 viewer.update_environment(robot.env, [0, 0, 0])

-if trajectory:
+if result.successful:

 viewer.start_serve_background()